Nash-Kelvinator Lansing Michigan

 A WWII ad showing the Vought F4U Corsair

-climbing towards the sun powered by not only by Nash-Kelvinator R-2800
+climbing towards the sun, powered not only by Nash-Kelvinator R-2800

 construction in this WWII photo of the Nash-Kelvinator Plant on Plymouth